Download the complete history of

 Published in 2009, New Hope celebrates its 50th year with the publication of a comprehensive history of the organization

-In the mid-1950s, few mentally retarded children in Indiana, and indeed the United States, had an opportunity for any kind of education that would help them achieve their intellectual and vocational potential.
+In the mid-1950s, few disabled children in Indiana, and indeed the United States, had an opportunity for any kind of education that would help them achieve their intellectual and vocational potential.
 Clark County was no exception.
-A small number of very severely retarded children might be cared for at state institutions such as Muscatatuck State Development Center in North Vernon.
-But the education of children with Down syndrome, cerebral palsy, learning disabilities, and other forms and sources of retardation were left to the discretion of local school officials.
+A small number of very severely disabled children might be cared for at state institutions such as Muscatatuck State Development Center in North Vernon.
+But the education of children with Down syndrome, cerebral palsy, learning disabilities, and other forms and sources of disabilities were left to the discretion of local school officials.
 In most cases, superintendents determined that such children had limited learning capacity and excused them from attending school.
 Such a decision left it to parents to take whatever measures they could to educate and stimulate their children.

 Many parents were unwilling to accept this situation.
 In communities across the nation they formed grassroots councils to advocate for state and federal legislation requiring publicsupported special education for their children.
 These efforts spawned national advocacy groups such as the United Cerebral Palsy Association, Inc., created in 1949, and the National Association of Parents and Friends of Mentally Retarded Children (later known as the Association for Retarded Citizens of the United States), organized in 1950.
 Many local councils created classes and schools to educate their children until the goal of free special education was achieved.

-Indiana lagged behind the nation in addressing the challenges that faced mentally retarded children and their families.
+Indiana lagged behind the nation in addressing the challenges that faced disabled children and their families.
 But in 1956 a dedicated band of citizens stepped forward and organized the Indiana Association for Retarded Children, now The ARC of Indiana.
 The following year, the Association spearheaded passage by the Indiana General Assembly of the landmark Senate Bill 13, which authorized a study of issues related to mental retardation in Indiana.
-In 1961, with the Association’s support, the General Assembly created the Division of Mental Retardation within the Department of Mental Health and empowered it to initiate a broad range of services to mentally disabled citizens.
+In 1961, with the Association’s support, the General Assembly created the Division of Mental Retardation within the Department of Mental Health and empowered it to initiate a broad range of services to disabled citizens.

 Much has changed since the creation of the Indiana Association for Retarded Children and the passage of S.B.
 13 more than a half-century ago.
 Community-based organizations have replaced large-scale residential facilities as primary service providers, and the spectrum of services provided to both children and adults with mental and developmental disabilities has expanded immensely.
 Public schools are now required to provide the fullest possible range of services for children with disabilities.
 The delivery of services at both the local and state levels has become increasingly professional, and funding mechanisms have become much more complex.
-But throughout these decades of change, local organizations such as New Hope Services have played a vital role in helping people with developmental disabilities to achieve their full potential.
+But throughout these decades of change, local organizations such as New Hope Services, LLC have played a vital role in helping people with developmental disabilities to achieve their full potential.
 This book tells the story of those dedicated parents and community advocates who pioneered the movement to better the lives of Clark County’s mentally disabled children and, in the process, gave birth to an organization whose growth during the past five decades has surpassed anything they might ever have imagined. -exerpt from Reflections on the Past: Focused on the Future

 1962 – October – First class of 14 students began at Ewing Lane Elementary School.